vanallenlab/moalmanac-db/docs/content-changelog.md

 ## July 2024 release
 Added entries:
+- (FDA) _KRAS_ p.G12C and sensitivity to adagrasib in combination with cetuximab for patients with colorectal cancer received accelerated approval.
 - (FDA) _NTRK1/2/3_ gene fusions and sensitivity to repotrectinib for patients with solid tumors received accelerated approval.

 Revised entries: